What Is The Right Age for Your Kids to Have Cell Phones?

 Parenting today is vastly different from when we were kids.
 Technological advances from video game consoles to personal handheld devices have made it hard… no, impossible to keep up!

-One of the biggest challenges with our children today, I believe, are smartphones.
-It seems like every kid has one.
-And for sure they all want one.
+One of the biggest challenges with our children today, I believe, is smartphones and screens.
+It seems like every kid has almost constant access to screens.

 You are not alone.